 Very Rev. José I. Lavastida, S.T.D.

 The Very Reverend Jose I. Lavastida is the Executive Director of Christian Formation and a priest of the Archdiocese of New Orleans.
 Fr.
 José was born in Cuba and raised in Santurce, Puerto Rico, was ordained on May 16, 1987, and received a doctorate in Moral Theology in 1998 from the Alfonsian Academy, an Institute of the Lateran University in Rome.
 Fr.
-José has served in several parishes, was Academic Dean and Rector of Notre Dame Seminary, New Orleans, where he ministered for 15 years, and is also a Lieutenant Commander of the U.S. Navy.
+José has served in several parishes, was Academic Dean and Rector of Notre Dame Seminary, New Orleans, where he ministered for 15 years, and is also a Commander of the U.S. Navy Chaplain Corps.

 Jesse A. Watley